 We are mindful that foresight and planning at this stage may avoid difficulties in the future.
 We recognise the importance of setting out what is expected of us all as residents.
 In addition, we appreciate that anyone interested in becoming a resident in the future should know what to expect.
 Our draft policies on equality and diversity, visitors, smoking, pets, allocations and resolving conflict are here.

 Watch our video.
-Made for the Rural Housing Summit 2021, it tells our story in 3 minutes.
+Made for the Rural Housing Summit 2021, it tells our story up to then in 3 minutes.

 Click to learn more about our progress.